Zabrane/erl-emp/specifications/emp.md

 consider the connection inactive and close it.
 In that situation, it may try to send an `error` message before closing the connection.

-## Data messages
-Peers can send `data` messages at any moment.
-The format of the `data` message is not defined by the EMP protocol; applications are free to represent data as they see fit.

 ## Requests and responses
 Peers can send `request` messages at any moment.
 Peers can implement pipelining, i.e. sending new requests without waiting for the response to any